kyma-project/kyma/docs/04-operation-guides/troubleshooting/apix-02-dns-management-troubleshooting.md

 ### Remedy

-Remove the **metadata.annotations.dns.gardener.cloud/class** parameter from the CR.
+Remove the **metadata.annotations.dns.gardener.cloud/class** parameter from the DNSProvider and/or DNSEntry CR.